google/kf/docs/install.md

 ## Test your installation

-At this point, your installation is set up and ready for use with `kf`.
+Your installation is set up and ready for use with `kf`.

 Run `kf doctor` to validate it.
 You should see output like the following: